stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Living hope
+1. See Him Coming
-2. And Can It Be
+2. Shine Jesus Shine
-3. Standing on the Promises of God
+3. The Servant King
-4. O Come All Ye Faithful
+4. O Come, all You Unfaithful

 ## 4pm
-1. All Creatures of Our God and King
+1. In Christ Alone
-2. Ancient of Days
+2. All Glory Be to Christ
-3. Only a Holy God
+3. Here We Stand
-4. Be Thou My Vision
+4. Let Your Kingdom Come

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)